 Our historical revenue growth should not be considered indicative of our future performance.
-Our revenue was \$82.5 million, \$103.3 million, \$73.9 million and \$88.5 million for fiscal 2020 and 2021 and the nine months ended October 31, 2020 and 2021, respectively.
+Our revenue was \$123.5 million, \$103.3 million and \$82.5 million for fiscal 2022, 2021 and 2020, respectively.
 However, you should not rely on our revenue or key business metrics for any previous quarterly or annual period as any indication of our revenue, revenue growth, key business metrics or key business metrics growth in future periods.
 In particular, our revenue growth rate has fluctuated in prior periods.
 We expect our revenue growth rate to continue to fluctuate over the short term.
 Our revenue growth rate may also decline in future periods for a number of reasons, including slowing adoption of or demand for our products and services, increasing competition, a decrease in the growth of our overall market, changes to technology or our failure to capitalize on growth opportunities, among others.
 In addition, our revenue growth rate may experience increased volatility due to global societal and economic disruption, including the COVID-19 pandemic.
 If our revenue growth rate declines, investors' perceptions of our business and the market price of our common stock could be adversely affected.